-For customer-minded organizations, closing the customer feedback loop is arguably just as important as collecting customer feedback in the first place.
-Not only can a closed-loop feedback process drive customer loyalty and turn average users into passionate evangelists, but also it can help continuously fuel your organization with customer insight.
+For customer-centric organizations, closing the customer feedback loop is arguably just as important as collecting customer feedback in the first place.
+Not only can a closed-loop customer feedback process drive customer loyalty and turn average users into passionate evangelists, but also it can help continuously fuel your organization with valuable customer feedback and customer insight.

 Before diving in and exploring best practices for closing the loop on customer feedback, it’s important to look at what closing the loop isn’t.
 There are three common misconceptions about what counts as closing the loop:

 - It’s not sending automated “thanks for your feedback” messages: Your users know these messages are automated and probably assume nothing will ever happen after they hit “submit” on their feedback.
 This isn’t a value-add for users and it doesn’t close the loop.

 - It’s not break-fix, bug management, or support issues: Users already expect you to close the loop on bugs that they’re reported–whether you fix them or not.

 - It’s not your latest newsletter blast: Newsletters are impersonal, making the effort to close the loop and communicate with individual users shows you care.

 When we talk about closing the customer feedback loop, we’re not talking about the three tactics above.
 We’re talking about targeted and personalized follow-up communication to specific pieces of product feedback.
 Closing the loop means letting your user know how you’ve improved the product because of what they said.
 It means personal followup that makes an individual connection.
 Proper feedback followup stands out from the rest of the so-called “user engagement” people experience that’s generic, looks mass-produced, and feels anything but personal.

 How to Close the Customer Feedback Loop: 7 Best Practices